KennthShang/CHERRY/README.md

 **OUTPUT**

-The format of the output file is a csv file which contain the prediction of each virus. *contig_name* is the accession from the input.
+The format of the output file is a csv file which contain the prediction of each virus.
+Column *contig_name* is the accession from the input.

 ### 2 Predicting virus infecting prokaryote
 If you want to predict hosts for viruses, you need to supply two kinds of inputs:
-1. Place your prokaryotic genomes in *new_prokaryote* folder.
+1. Place your prokaryotic genomes in *new_prokaryote/* folder.
-2. A fasta file containing the virus squences.
+3. A fasta file containing the virus squences.
-Then, the program will output which virus in your fasta file will infect the prkaryotes in the *new_prokaryote* folder.
+Then, the program will output which virus in your fasta file will infect the prkaryotes in the *new_prokaryote/* folder.

 The command is simlar to the previous one but one more paramter is need: